 Ketamine for migraines is one of the only treatments for migraines that works by increasing glutamate in the brain by interacting with the NDMA receptor.
 “The simplest and most elegant explanation proposed for ketamine’s chronic pain–relieving properties is that it ‘resets the CNS,’ in essence reversing the deleterious effects of central sensitization by virtue of its NMDA-receptor antagonistic effects.”
 (Journal of Chronic and Interventional Pain)

 While Ketamine is currently an experimental treatment for migraines that still requires further research, a retrospective study completed by Dr. Andrew Sewell produced promising results:

 At New Pathways Clinic, we are empathetic with patients who struggle with Migraines.
 We understand that many of these individuals have not found relief with traditional treatments.
-With 10 years of experience providing ketamine infusions, you can trust our Family Nurse Practitioner, Nora Finnegan, to provide professional care.
+With more than a decade of experience providing ketamine infusions, you can trust our team to provide professional care.

 New Pathways are experts at providing ketamine treatments, but we are not pain management specialists.
 With that in mind, we require approval or a referral from your primary care provider before we can administer ketamine for your migraine treatment.
 We will always work in collaboration with the doctor in charge of your pain management to ensure they are updated of your progress.

 Do you need an option for emergency relief from long-lasting migraine attacks?
 Do other treatments provide only fleeting or insignificant relief?
 Have you considered the promising option of ketamine for migraines for your treatment?

 Then ask your primary provider if ketamine infusions for migraines could be a part of your treatment plan and reach out to us.
 Please read what our patients have to say about our ketamine treatments and facilities in order to get a better picture on our operations and success rate.